Resources / Training /

 Guides and tools

-The Low Risk Recipe™ is one of the most powerful frameworks developed by High Tech Strategies.
+Low Risk Reinvention™ is one of the most powerful frameworks developed by High Tech Strategies.
 In this eBook we describe how intangible attributes allow the development of a low-risk offering, which is the most important dimension of value for mainstream customers and buyers.
 Several examples are included.